CSchoel/arbitrary-but-fixed/_drafts/introduction-to-cobol.md

 Now it gets interesting: The second line defines a subitem with level 88.
 Normally, you can only use levels 01 through 49, but there are a few special levels in COBOL.
 Level 88 is used for defining so-called "condition names", which can be used as booleans.
-If set to `TRUE`, a condition name will assume the value given after `VALUE` (or the first possible value in case a range of values is specified instead).
+If set to `TRUE`, a condition name will assume the value given after `VALUE` (or the first possible value in case a range of values is specified there).
 If set to `FALSE`, it assumes the value given after `FALSE`.
 So essentially, we have an alphabetic data item that can either be `Y` or `N`, but we can use `at-eof` directly in place of a condition in an `IF` or `UNTIL`, and we can assign it to `TRUE` or `FALSE` with the `SET` statement.